Bio 99 Page | Dr. Schmeidler's HomePage | E-mail | Bio 99 Discussion | IVC HomePage |

 41. Gluconeogenesis

-a. is a process that reconfigures pyruvate and other biomolecules back into glucose
+a. is a process that reconfigures pyruvate and other biomolecules back

 b. occurs predominantly in the liver